-Have you ever tried making a stovetop air freshener?
+Have you ever tried making a natural air freshener (also called a simmer pot)?
 In lieu of candles, diffusers, and plug-in-anything, this fast and safe method works so much better.
 Not to mention I’m having fun playing around with various “recipes” each time we do it!

 But then….sometimes my husband wants to have bacon or I make homemade stock in the crockpot for hours on end and the aromas in our house aren’t pleasant.
 So we need something…

-I’ve heard here and there about stovetop air fresheners, but I hadn’t tried them until this year (well, late last year, but you know what I mean).
+I’ve heard here and there about homemade stovetop air fresheners, but I hadn’t tried them until a few years ago.

 Stovetop air fresheners are the simmering of herbs, fruits, spices, etc. in water!
 It sounds a little too plain and simple to work, but let me just tell you how fast and effective this method is.